ModDota/moddota.github.io/_articles/assets/particles/chaos-wave-particle.md

 3. Sequence number
 <p>Let's set our 3 layers (or more if you want to) as following.</p>
 <p>
-  For the inner most layer, our core layer, adjust the color to become very bright, have{' '}
+  For the inner most layer, our core layer, adjust the color to become very bright, have
   <b>radius end scale</b> in <b>Radius scale</b> as 0.6, and <b>sequence min/max</b> set to 7 and 8.
 </p>
 <p>